-- 1. Turn OFF gas to furnace at the manual gas shutoff valve external to the furnace. - Connect a calibrated manometer (or appropriate gas pressure gauge) at the gas valve inlet pressure tap.
-See White-Rodgers gas valve figure for location of inlet pressure tap.
+- Turn OFF gas to furnace at the manual gas shutoff valve external to the furnace. - Connect a calibrated water manometer (or appropriate gas pressure gauge) at either the gas valve inlet pressure tap or the gas piping drip leg.
+See Honeywell gas valve figure or White-Rodgers gas valve figure for location of inlet pressure tap.